Apostille and Notarization

 What Is an Apostille?

-An apostille is an official government certification that validates a notarized or public document for use in countries under the Hague Apostille Convention.
-It confirms: It guarantees:
+An apostille is an official government certification that validates a notarised or public document for use in countries that are parties to the Hague Apostille Convention.
+It confirms:

 • Signature authenticity